Want to print this article for later? Click here.

 Besides experiencing unpleasant or painful symptoms, when vaginal atrophy or GSM is left untreated, it can lead to other risks.
 "The risk of infection, including urinary tract infections, is elevated with GSM.
 The risk of BV (bacterial vaginosis) is elevated with untreated, unmanaged vulvovaginal atrophy since the vaginal pH can become more alkaline during menopause," says Dr. Dweck.
 "Perineal fissures (tiny vulvar micro abrasions) can form and cause discomfort day to day or with exercise.
 Bleeding from external irritation of delicate tissue can also occur," says Dr. Dweck.

-Vaginal atrophy can be reversed when treated properly.
+Vaginal atrophy signs and symptoms can be managed when treated properly.
 "Cellular tissue changes due to diminished estrogen can be reversed," says Dr. Dweck.
 Because the vaginal changes are due to diminished estrogen, some people may try estrogen or hormone therapy.
-But for those who decide not to use hormones, hyaluronic acid is a non-hormonal treatment option.
+But for those who decide not to use hormones, hyaluronic acid is a hormone-free management option.
 "Studies suggest that hyaluronic acid applied topically to the vagina on a regular basis can reverse tissue changes similarly to vaginal estrogen," says Dr. Dweck.

-Have sex: Dr. Dweck encourages sexual play, either with a partner or alone.
-Sexual activity increases blood flow to the genitals, which helps maintain healthy vaginal tissue.
+Consider sexual activity: Dr. Dweck encourages sexual play, either with a partner or alone.
+Sexual activity increases blood flow to the genitals, which helps to maintain healthy vaginal tissue.

 Choose hygiene and personal products wisely: "Some may need to use fragrance and dye-free soaps, detergents and fabric softeners, especially on undergarments.
 I usually suggest trialing 100% organic cotton pads and liners if applicable and 100% cotton panty crotch material," says Dr. Dweck.